What's the Earned Income Tax Credit?

 Here is a "due diligence" checklist gleaned from IRS Form 8867 and IRS Publication 3524 designed to determine eligibility:

-- Complete the EIC (Earned Income Credit) and/or the CTC/ACTC (Child Tax Credit/Additional Child Tax Credit) worksheets on any Form 1040 and/or the American Opportunity Tax Credit (AOTC) worksheet on Form 8863.
+- Complete the EIC (Earned Income Tax Credit) Eligibility Checklist for the current tax filing year and/or the CTC/ACTC (Child Tax Credit/Additional Child Tax Credit) worksheets on any Form 1040 and/or the American Opportunity Tax Credit (AOTC) worksheet on Form 8863.

 - Ensure everyone listed on the return, including dependent children, has a valid Social Security number.
 There is a separate procedure for filing with Individual Taxpayer Identification Numbers (ITIN) or Adoption Taxpayer Identification Numbers (ATIN).